 I pay close attention to a horse's physical condition, and expect the horses I have in training to get the treatment that an athlete deserves.
 I have a great team of professionals helping diagnose and treat any issues a horse may have.

 One critical aspect of my training program that differs from most is that I insist on allowing the horse freedom of movement, especially in his neck and back.
-I refuse to use restrictive devices, such as side reins, draw reins, martingales, etc. I ride most horses in a simple, smooth two or three piece snaffle, and both on the ground or under saddle in a halter, seretta, or bosal.
+I refuse to use restrictive devices, such as side reins, draw reins, martingales, etc. I ride most horses in a simple smooth snaffle, both on the ground or under saddle, and in a halter, seretta (caveson), or bosal.